navyumm/ReactNative/readme.md

  then we create serach folder that are used to do dynamic routing in this we create a [querry].jsx file who's handle random querry or specific search user is tryying to do

+---

+we are almost done with our file structure but here is no way to navigating between these routes

+---
+now we import {Tabs, Redireact} and use it for showing home, create, profile etc on tabs section
+---